PythonRSAS/pythonrsas.github.io/_posts/2022-09-02-1-System-design-basic-concepts.md

   * If scale out instead of scale up, make copies of databases.
 Instead of one database overloaded with requests, have copies or replicas, eventually.
 This introduces a problem: "eventual consistency".
 Having eventual consistency can result in stale data.
 We all have experienced not receiving text from friends and don't receive it until a day later.

 ## Reliability
 Probability that a system will fail during a period of time.
+I think it means "quality"质量.

 Slightly harder to define than hardware reliability.

 Mean time between failures (MTBF)